Makers-Im-Zigerschlitz/ViralBallTrack/README.md

 Share your masterpieces on social media by the hashtag of #ViralBallTrack.

 ## Join the discussion
-Find our mattermost channel at https://chat.coredump.ch/coredump/channels/viralballtrack
+Find our mattermost channel at https://chat.coredump.ch/coredump/channels/viralballtrack (registration is open) or via Matrix at `#viralballtrack:matrix.coredump.ch`.

 ## Improve the design
 That's what this git is for!